 Before determining which option is the most affordable, it is important to understand the health insurance requirement of the college.
 Here in Ohio, each university has different compulsory coverage.
 Whether you are attending Miami, Ohio State, Toledo, Cincinnati, Kent State, Bowling Green, or any other school, there will be slight differences in the specific mandatory benefits.

 We have listed below several of the most common requirements, which are also recommended by the American College Health Association Standards for Student Health Insurance Plans.
+Institutions of higher education adhere to these standards for completely insured and self-funded plans.

 We'll carefully review the requirements of your school and find the private plan that provides the benefits that are needed.
 But we don't stop there.
 Many personal student plans contain important coverage that university policies omit, and we feel it's important to have them included in the policy you select.
 Also, if you are in graduate school, you'll still be able to purchase coverage.